California Driver Handbook - Special Section - Minors

 Traffic deaths of new drivers are deadly combinations of their inexperience driving, lack of familiarity with the vehicle, and their need to push themselves and the vehicle to the limit.

 Keeping Your Provisional Driver License

-DMV will track your driving record and take actions based upon any collisions or violations as follows:
+DMV will track your driving record and take actions based upon any collisions or

 - If you get a traffic ticket and fail to appear in court, DMV will suspend your driving privilege until you appear in court.